List of Disney's Hercules characters: In Hercules

-Hades, realizing that Megara is Hercules' weakness, confronts Hercules and offers him a deal: he will ensure Megara's safety if he gives up his strength for 24 hours.
-Hercules is reluctant to see anyone hurt, but ultimately agrees, and Hades takes the opportunity to humiliate him before revealing Megara's role in his scheme.
+Hades, realizing that Meg is Hercules' weakness, confronts Hercules and offers him a deal: he will ensure Meg's safety if he gives up his strength for 24 hours.
+Hercules is reluctant to see anyone hurt, but ultimately agrees, and Hades takes the opportunity to humiliate him before revealing Meg's role in his scheme.
 Enacting his plan, Hades sends a Cyclops to destroy Hercules.
-Without his superhuman strength and crushed by Megara's betrayal, Hercules struggles to fight the monster until Megara convinces Phil to return and help Hercules.
-The monster's fall causes a pillar to topple towards Hercules; Megara pushes him out of the way and takes the impact of the pillar.
-This causes Hercules to regain his strength because Hades' end of the bargain is now broken, as he promised that Megara would not be hurt.
-Hercules leaves Megara in the care of his friends while he rushes off to thwart Hades' invasion of Olympus.
-After freeing the captured gods and helping to defeat three of the Titans, he returns to Megara only to learn that her injuries were fatal.
+Without his superhuman strength and crushed by Meg's betrayal, Hercules struggles to fight the monster until Meg convinces Phil to return and help Hercules.
+The monster's fall causes a pillar to topple towards Hercules; Meg pushes him out of the way and takes the impact of the pillar.
+This causes Hercules to regain his strength because Hades' end of the bargain is now broken, as he promised that Meg would not be hurt.
+Hercules leaves Meg in the care of his friends while he rushes off to thwart Hades' invasion of Olympus.
+After freeing the captured gods and helping to defeat three of the Titans, he returns to Meg only to learn that her injuries were fatal.
 He then travels to the Underworld to rescue her spirit from the River Styx, which ages mortals upon contact.
-Hercules enters the pool to rescue Megara's soul.
-He is able to reach Megara before he dies, with his selfless act fulfilling the requirement for being a true hero, thus regaining his godhood.
-He then punches Hades into the River Styx and returns Megara's soul to her body.
-He is invited by Zeus to live on Olympus, but decides to live life on Earth with Megara and becomes a demigod once more.
+Hercules enters the pool to rescue Meg's soul.
+He is able to reach Meg before he dies, with his selfless act fulfilling the requirement for being a true hero, thus regaining his godhood.
+He then punches Hades into the River Styx and returns Meg's soul to her body.
+He is invited by Zeus to live on Olympus, but decides to live life on Earth with Meg and becomes a demigod once more.